circonus/docs/content/circonus/on-premises/installation/installation.md

 # CentOS

-Perform each of the following procedures to install Circonus on CentOS 6 or 7:
+Perform each of the following procedures to install Circonus on CentOS 7:

  1. Install the [machine](#InstalltheMachine).
  1. Configure the Circonus Inside [yum repository](#configure-the-circonus-inside-yum-repository).